-Built by Ryan Homes, Arbours at Morgan Creek is a 55+ community of 85 attached new and resale homes is on a wooded property that features a pristine trail, a pond, and a gazebo.
-The attached, carriage-style residences are sized from 1,528 to 2,250 square feet, with two to three bedrooms, two-and-a-half to three-and-a-half baths, and attached two-car garages.
+Built by Ryan Homes, Arbours at Morgan Creek is a 55+ community of 85 attached homes located on a wooded property.
+This community features a multipurpose clubhouse, a pristine trail, a pond, and a gazebo.
+The carriage-style residences are sized from 1,528 to 2,250 square feet, with two to three bedrooms, two-and-a-half to three-and-a-half bathrooms, and attached two-car garages.
 These homes all have first-floor master suites and unfinished basements.
-Plans are underway for a private clubhouse, which will have activity and common rooms upon completion.

 Renaissance at Morgan Creek

 Renaissance at Morgan Creek is also a newer Quakertown active adult community.
-This neighborhood is built by Judd Builders and upon completion will have 144 new and resale single-family homes.
+This neighborhood was developed by Judd Builders and, upon completion, will have 144 new and resale single-family homes.
 There are eight models, sized from 1,561 to 2,426 square feet.
-They offer two or three bedrooms, two or three baths, and attached two-car garages.
+They offer two or three bedrooms, two to three bathrooms, and attached two-car garages.
 Available upgrades include decks, porches, and studies.
-Homeowners enjoy the private clubhouse, with its fitness center, business center, activity rooms, putting green, and outdoor pool.
+Homeowners can enjoy the private clubhouse, which houses a fitness center, a business center, activity rooms, a putting green, and an outdoor pool.